ttran316/inst377-group-project/README.md

 Thomas Tran, Sharanya Padithaya, Allen Jiang, Mohamed Ndaloma

 # Title of Project
-Corporate Talk
+Corporate Talk Translator

 # Vercel link to Project
 https://inst377-group-project.vercel.app/home.html

 # Description of Project
 When talking to your coworkers in the work environment, sometimes you need to speak in a way that makes it seem like you know what you are talking about.
-The more ssophisticated you sound the higher potential of being promoted, possibly.
+The more sophisticated you sound the higher potential of being promoted, possibly.
+Additionally, when submitting a resumé for job interviews, it is likely that AI is being used to filter through hundreds or thousands of submissions.
+Correctly using such phrases and the presence of them itself may boost your chances of being selected.

 # Description of target browsers
 Mainly on a computer with the use of microsoft edge or google chrome